Automatic chemical design using a data-driven continuous representation of molecules: Methods

+This work was supported financially by the Samsung Advanced Institute of Technology.
+The authors acknowledge the use of the Harvard FAS Odyssey Cluster and support from FAS Research Computing.
+JNW acknowledges support from the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE-1144152.
 JMHL acknowledges support from the Rafael del Pino Foundation.
 RPA acknowledges support from the Alfred P.\ Sloan Foundation and NSF IIS-1421780.
 AAG acknowledges support from The Department of Energy, Office of Basic Energy Sciences under award DE-SC0015959.
+We thank Dr. Anders Fr\o seth for his generous support of this work.